First Year Student FAQ - Health Sciences

 I want to change my enrolment and do another course

-You should see a Faculty Officer in the Student Centre.
+You should see the Health Adviser in the Student Centre.
 You should also contact the Course Coordinator of the course you wish to enrol in.
-You may also like to contact the Faculty Student Adviser in the Student Centre.
-You will then need to withdraw from your course and then enrol in the other course..
-It's important you make decisions about this before Census (cut off) date.
+You may also like to contact a Student Adviser in the Student Centre.
+You will then need to withdraw from your course and then enrol in the other course.
+It's important you make decisions about this before Census (cut off) Date.
 Find out more about Census Dates.

 You will incur HECS fees for all the units you are enrolled in after the census date if you have not withdrawn from them after this date.